 Southwestern Montana deputy killed in shootout

-A southwestern Montana sheriff's deputy was killed in a shootout with two suspects during a traffic stop near Three Forks.
-Gallatin County Sheriff Brian Gootkin says a Broadwater County deputy was pursuing a vehicle on U.S. Highway 287 when dispatchers lost contact with him at about 3 a.m.
-Tuesday.
+A southwestern Montana sheriff's deputy was killed in a shootout with two suspects during a traffic stop near Three Forks early Tuesday.
+Gallatin County Sheriff Brian Gootkin says a Broadwater County deputy was shot and the suspects fled.

 Add your comments below